-We advise caution in interpreting the results of this survey.
-Firstly, the sample size of subgroup analysis was too small.
 This was especially so in the older age groups in the Indian and indigenous racial subgroups.
-Since the prevalence of blindness is higher in older persons, future surveys should be performed to focus on population older than 50 years in age.
+Since the prevalence of blindness is higher in older people, future surveys should be performed to focus on population older than 50 years in age.

 Secondly, the NES was conducted mainly to gather prevalence data.
-It was carried out in the respondents' houses, and did not include refraction, slit lamp and visual field examinations.
-Therefore, the survey was likely to have underestimated the prevalence of glaucoma and possibly other ocular diseases where visual acuity was maintained till the late stage of the diseases.
-Subsequent surveys should be performed with detail ocular examinations, refraction and visual field assessment to accurately diagnose ocular disorders.
+It was carried out in the respondents' houses, and did not include refraction, slit lamp, and visual field examinations.
+Therefore, the survey was likely to have underestimated the prevalence of glaucoma and possibly other ocular diseases where visual acuity was maintained until the late stage of the diseases.
+Subsequent surveys should be performed with detail ocular examinations, refraction, and visual field assessment to accurately diagnose ocular disorders.
 Using pinhole to assess visual improvement and label those respondents to have uncorrected refractive errors might have missed cataracts, which may have visual improvement with pinhole.

 Thirdly, the overall response rate of 69% was not ideal.
-The refusals might have distinct characteristics differ from the respondents.
+The refusals might have distinct characteristics that differ from the respondents.
 Unfortunately, information on the refusals was not available.
 However, we used the non-response adjustment, based on the location of the non-respondent living quarters (state and urban-rural) weighted in the analyses in an attempt to mitigate this potential bias.
 Future surveys should gather data on non-respondent living quarters and individuals, in order to better access the representativeness of the participating population.